marekbrze/categorized-raycast-extensions/README.md

           https://www.raycast.com/chrismessina/threads) by chrismessina - Quickly post to Threads and see recent updates.

 [Tidal Controller](
           https://www.raycast.com/broc-dev/tidal-controller) by broc-dev - Control your local Tidal client with your keyboard.
+Note: You **must** enable Accessibility permissions for Raycast in order for this extension to work.

 [Tiny Tycho](
           https://www.raycast.com/orangebyte/tiny-tycho) by orangebyte - Cute and Goofy Tycho Stickers for Mac

 [Toggle Fn](
           https://www.raycast.com/elonwoo/toggle-fn) by elonwoo - Toggle the "Use all F1, F2, etc. keys as standard function keys" option in macOS System Preferences.

+[Search Vant Documentation](
+          https://www.raycast.com/cai_aisen/vant-documentation) by cai_aisen - Search Vant documentation

+[WPPB](
+          https://www.raycast.com/pernielsentikaer/wppb) by pernielsentikaer - WordPress Plugin Boilerplate

+[YouTube Thumbnail](
+          https://www.raycast.com/bensomething/youtube-thumbnail) by bensomething - View a YouTube video's largest thumbnail, then download it or copy its URL.

+[Zeabur Docs](
+          https://www.raycast.com/ridemountainpig/zeabur-docs) by ridemountainpig - Search Zeabur Docs

 ## 💼 Business (101)